Angela Morley: Pre-transition work

-Morley was also the composer, conductor, arranger and orchestrator for the Sherman Brothers' musical film adaptation of the Cinderella story, The Slipper and the Rose: The Story of Cinderella in 1976, however she was only credited as conductor and arranger.
+Morley was also the composer, conductor, arranger and orchestrator for the Sherman Brothers' musical film adaptation of the Cinderella story, The Slipper and the Rose: The Story of Cinderella in 1976, but she was credited only as conductor and arranger.
 She was again nominated for the Academy Award for Best Original Music, Original Song Score and Its Adaptation or Best Adaptation Score for this film along with the Sherman Brothers and again was present at the award ceremony.
 Though initially reluctant, citing lack of preparation and unfamiliarity with the novel, Morley wrote most of the score for the animated Watership Down film, released in 1978.
 She had to work quickly based on work drafted by Malcolm Williamson, then Master of the Queen's Music, who left the project.
 At this time, she was a regular guest conductor of the BBC Radio Orchestra and BBC Big Band.

 Work in the United States

 Following the success of Watership Down, Morley lived for a time in Brentwood, Los Angeles, where she began working for Warner Bros.
 She permanently relocated to Los Angeles in 1979 and began working primarily on American television soundtracks, including those of Dynasty, Dallas, Cagney & Lacey, Wonder Woman and Falcon Crest, working with the music departments of major production companies, including Warner Bros., Paramount Pictures, Metro-Goldwyn-Mayer, Universal Pictures and 20th Century Fox Television.

 Thanks to a mutual friend, Herbert W. Spencer, Morley collaborated with John Williams throughout the 1970s and 1980s, arranging for the Boston Pops Orchestra under Williams' direction and working on films such as Star Wars, Superman, The Empire Strikes Back, E.T. the Extra-Terrestrial, Hook, Home Alone, Home Alone 2: Lost in New York, and Schindler's List, though in an uncredited capacity.
 She also collaborated with André Previn, Lionel Newman, Miklós Rózsa, and Richard Rodney Bennett.
 Later, she would work with soloists such as Yo-Yo Ma and Itzhak Perlman.
 She was nominated six times for Emmy Awards for composing and won three times for music direction, notably of two Julie Andrews television specials.

 Morley continued to work in television until 1990.
 She relocated again to Scottsdale, Arizona, in 1994, where she recorded two CDs with the John Wilson Orchestra.
 She also lectured at the University of Southern California on film scoring and founded the Chorale of the Alliance française of Greater Phoenix.
 Her last film credit was for the Disney film The Hunchback of Notre Dame II in 2002, where she worked as an additional orchestrator and composer of additional music.